Finishxx/spring-hospital-backend/README.md

 # TJV Hospital

-This Spring Boot application exposes REST API in the hospital domain to this Spring web server [here](https://github.com/Finishxx/tjv-hospital-frontend).
+This Spring Boot application saves entities into DB and exposes REST API of them to this Spring web server [here](https://github.com/Finishxx/tjv-hospital-frontend).
+Made as a [FIT CTU](https://fit.cvut.cz/cs) semestral work for BI-TJV class.
+The entities are in the hospital domain.

 ## Domain